 Faculty of Clinical Medicine Selection Committee

-Regardless of whether this is open recruitment or a fellowship, clinical or non-clinical, candidates need to attend a formal interview with the Faculty of clinical Medicine Selection Committee.
+Regardless of whether this is open recruitment or a fellowship, clinical or non-clinical, candidates need to attend a formal interview with the Faculty of clinical Medicine Selection Committee for all established posts.

 This process is administered by the Recruitment Adviser, School of Clinical Medicine.